DFong298/algos-plus/QuakeIII Inverse Square Root/FastInverseSqrt.md

 \end{align}
 ```

-However, we do note there are special bit patterns that are reserved for certain numbers such as +/- infinity, 0, NaN, etc.
+However, note that there are special bit patterns that are reserved for certain numbers such as +/- infinity, 0, NaN, etc.